 [38:10] The Nuts and Bolts of Writing Grants

-Usually in a page, you're writing about your specific aim which is what you’re exactly going to do.
-Then have another five to six pages containing support information about why you’re going after those research aims and how you’re going to do it.
-A lot more goes into it including your file sketch that contains about five pages of your background and your contributions to science.
-They want your publications and awards.
-You may provide bio sketches for anybody supporting you in this grant.
-It can be your mentor or anybody you’re going to work with.
-Or it's anybody who’s going to train you if you need to learn certain techniques to complete the grant.
-You also need to provide letters of recommendation from one person or they could require up to three or four people.
-You also have to give details of your budget.
-How much you're going to spend, where, and when.
-You need to provide a timeline for when you're going to do all of this.
-In general, Maureen does pilot funding.
-A pilot grant might be 20-30 pages in total.
-The NRSA grant was closer to 60 pages because a lot of documents need to be included.
-It includes what you're going to say to the IRB and how many people you plan on enrolling.
+Usually in the first page, you write about what you’re exactly going to do.
+Then you write another five to six pages about why you’re going after those research aims and how you’re going to do it.
+You also include your file sketch that contains about five pages of your background and your contributions to science.
+They want to see your publications and awards.
+You may also provide bio sketches for anybody supporting you in this grant.
+That can be your mentor, anybody you’re working with, or anybody who’s going to train you if you need to learn certain techniques to complete the research.

-Writing a grant can take a long time.
-It can take months before someone can come back to give you feedback.
-But for the NIH grants, the loan repayment program award and the NSA grant took months.
-It took her a month to write it and then she got a lot of feedback. the more people you can send it to, the more feedback you can get.
-She usually gives herself a couple of months including the K award.
+Writing a grant can take a long time… It can take months to ask around for feedback.
+The more people you can send it to, the more feedback you can get, the better.
+She usually gives herself a couple of months.

-[41:42] Recommended Classes for Premed Students to Become a Better Researcher
+[41:42] Recommended Classes for Premeds to Become Better Researchers

 [46:55] Final Thoughts

 As Maureen has said, you don’t need to have a dual degree to do research as a physician.
 If you want to do research as a physician, you can do research.
 You don’t need a PhD to do it.
 Not having a PhD doesn’t hold you back.